Paddington Recreation Ground: Facilities

 Included within the Recreation Ground are thirteen tennis courts, a 400m athletics track (refurbished in 2020), two artificial turf pitches, a "water-based" hockey pitch, a bowling green, cricket nets, children's play areas, a bandstand, picnic areas, an environmental area and several gardens.

 At the centre of the park is a traditional 19th century pavilion overlooking a 'village green area' cricket pitch, around 100 m in length, with an artificial cricket wicket.
 The pavilion houses a health and fitness centre operated by Everyone Active.

-The park also has a cafe that sells drinks, food and ice cream.
+The park also has a café that sells drinks, food and ice cream.

 Sporting heritage

 Catford Cycling Club first held track races in the grounds in 1889, just one year after the park was opened to the public.
 It was reported in The Woolwich Gazette in 1892 that these races were attracting up to 7,000 spectators.
 The cycling club relocated their races to a purpose-built velodrome in 1894.

 The original running track, which was removed in 1987 to make way for the new cricket pitch, was used by Roger Bannister in the early 1950s to train for the four minute mile attempt, while he was a medical student at the nearby St Mary's Hospital in Paddington.
 A blue plaque was unveiled at the pavilion in September 2000 to commemorate his achievement.

 Another blue plaque at the pavilion honours the success of former professional racing cyclist Sir Bradley Wiggins, who learned to ride a bike in the park as a child while living in nearby Kilburn.
 His father, Australian professional cyclist Gary Wiggins, also trained at the grounds in his younger days, as did former British track cyclist Reg Harris before him.

 The hockey pitch is home to Hampstead & Westminster Hockey Club, who enter teams in both the Men's and Women's England Hockey Leagues.
 Established in 1894, this is one of the largest adult hockey clubs in the UK.